 - Alloa Café: Monday 4pm to 9pm at 2 The Gate, Ludgate, Alloa, FK10 2DR

-- Stenhousemuir: Café Wednesday 1:30pm to 4:30 pm at the Tryst Community Education Centre, Stenhousemuir
+- Stenhousemuir: Café Wednesday 1:30pm to 4:30 pm at the Tryst Community Education Centre, Stenhousemuir, FK53BB

 - Falkirk Recovery Café: Saturday 10:30 – 3pm at 32 Vicar Street, Falkirk FK1 1JB

-Peer supporters are people who have achieved at least one year’s stability in their substance misuse and who are recruited, trained and deployed to volunteer alongside staff in different substance misuse services across Forth Valley.
+Peer supporters are people who have achieved at least 6 months of stability in recovery and who are selected, trained and deployed to volunteer alongside staff in different substance misuse services across Forth Valley.
 Peer supporting can be an important motivational opportunity for many service users who are seeking to pursue a career in social care, health care community work or substance misuse.